The first Thanksgiving

 The colonists knew it would take God's providence in order for the desperately needed rain to come.
 They set apart a day of prayer to seek the Lord and He was quick to answer them.
 Governor Bradford said, “…toward evening it began to overcast, and shortly after to rain, with such sweet and gentle showers, as gave them cause of rejoicing, & blessing God.”

 Fast forward nearly four centuries and the tradition continues.

-Whatever your Thanksgiving plans are remember the providence and favor that God placed on the colonists in 1621 and the years after.
-The same God who blessed them is continuing to rain down His favor on us every day.
+Whatever your Thanksgiving plans are remember the providence and favor God placed on the colonists in 1621 and the years after.
+The same God that blessed them is continuing to rain down His favor on us every day.
 We have much to give thanks for.